 The Rashid Domingo Student Bursary

-This Bursary has been made possible by a generous gift to the University by Mr Rashid Domingo.
+This Bursary was made possible by a generous gift to the University by the late Mr Rashid Domingo.

 Born in South Africa, Mr Domingo studied Medicine, Chemistry and Biochemistry at the University of Cape Town at a time when very few places were available for non-white students.
 During the Apartheid, a time when opportunities for him and his family were severely limited, Mr Domingo emigrated to the UK and founded a company called Biozyme in 1971 in Maidenhead.
 In 1974 due to the company’s success and expansion, Biozyme needed a new home which it found in Blaenafon where the British Government was offering plant and machinery grants as well as other benefits to companies willing to move to South Wales and help target severe unemployment.
 Biozyme grew to be the second largest producer of enzymes for clinical diagnostics in the world.
 Mr Domingo is best known for his work on developing high activity alkaline phosphatase, an enzyme that has made it possible to measure early signs of prostate cancer, quickly and cost effectively.

-After creating a number of scholarships and bursaries in his native South Africa, Mr Domingo is keen to turn his philanthropic interests to Wales and Welsh students and wishes to assist able and deserving candidates to achieve their academic potential.
-Mr Domingo hopes that recipients of the Bursary will be inspired to consider supporting other students in a similar way in the future.
+After creating a number of scholarships and bursaries in his native South Africa, Mr Domingo was keen to turn his philanthropic interests to Wales and Welsh students in assisting able and deserving candidates to achieve their academic potential.
+Mr Domingo hoped that recipients of the Bursary would be inspired to consider supporting other students in a similar way in the future.

 - The Bursary is available to applicants to any undergraduate course in the Institute of Biological, Environmental and Rural Sciences (IBERS) or the Department of Physics and will be awarded for a maximum of 3 years.